How to DIY Concrete Patio Installation

 Secure the Form

 Drive wood stakes all around the outside of the form, spacing them about 2 feet apart.
-The stake should extend about 3 1/2 inches above the ground.
+The stakes should extend about 3 1/2 inches above the ground.
 Lift the form so its top surface is 4 inches above the ground and secure it to the stakes with 2-inch deck screws driven through the stakes and into the form boards.
 The top of the form should be about 1/2 inch above the top of the stakes.
 Maintain even spacing between the form and the guide strings.
 Secure the form at all of the stakes, then remove the guide strings and stakes.

 Pour the Concrete